Russell-Waterhouse/blog/content/post/pivot-fast.md

 to ship it?
 Of course you're going to ship it!
 It works, after all, and you're not going to get to the rest of your backlog if you take forever on this one ticket.
-There are features to build and security vulnerabilities to patch and paypal just dropped API support for one of your critical payment paths, so of course you ship instead.
+There are features to build and security vulnerabilities to patch and PayPal just dropped API support for one of your critical payment paths, so of course you ship instead.

 This creates technical debt, and there are 2 ways around that.